diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420033606.png]]

-## Create firewall rules on Pfsense:
+## Create Access Control Rules on Pfsense:

 Create a new firewall rule to utilize policy based routing over the WireGuard tunnel you created.